xiaoyunyang/xiaoyunyang.github.io/content/post/career/interviewPrep/coding-interview-cribsheet-js.md

 https://<domainName>/<route>/<username>
 ```

-What we want is the username at the end. `domainName` and `route` could be arbirarily long.
-So we can't use `slice` to solve our problem.
+What we want is the username at the end.
+Since `domainName` and `route` could be arbitrarily long, we can't use `slice` to solve our problem.
+What we can do is this:

 ```javascript
 const getUsername = url => {